chombo-discharge/chombo-discharge/Docs/Sphinx/source/Applications/ElectrostaticsModel.rst

 C1: Coaxial cable
 _________________

-A spatial convergence test is given in :file:`$DISCHARGE_HOME/Exec/Convergence/Electrostatics/C1`.
+:file:`$DISCHARGE_HOME/Exec/Convergence/Electrostatics/C1` is a spatial convergence test in a coaxial cable geometry.
-Figure :ref:`Fig:ElectrostaticsC1_1` show the field distribution for the coaxial cable geometry convergence test.
+Figure :numref:`Fig:ElectrostaticsC1_1` shows the field distribution.
 Note that there is a dielectric embedded between the two cylindrical shells.

 .. _Fig:ElectrostaticsC1_1: